 customers (municipal councils, school boards, health partners)

-technical skills interpersonal skills, skills of persuasion and
+skills interpersonal skills, skills of persuasion and customer service

-customer service skills in order to be able to establish credibility
+skills in order to be able to establish credibility for the community

-for the community mission business and gain the support of
+mission business and gain the support of stakeholders/internal

-stakeholders/internal customers with diverse perspectives, in order to
+customers with diverse perspectives, in order to achieve goals

-through demonstration of mutual respect, problem solving, conflict
+demonstration of mutual respect, problem solving, conflict resolution

 - Capacity to build support through influence without direct authority